 Travel culture vs. cost-cutting culture

-The report investigated whether companies are “treating travel as a strategic investment that adds business value rather than a cost to be minimised.”
+The report investigated whether companies are "treating travel as a strategic investment that adds business value rather than a cost to be minimized."
 And 62 percent of companies with strong travel cultures said yes.
-In contrast, only 19 percent of all other companies treat travel as a strategic investment and see it as a cost to be minimised.
+In contrast, only 19 percent of all other companies treat travel as a strategic investment and see it as a cost to be minimized.
 This disparity suggests an internal cultural conflict.
 The positive benefits of a strong travel culture make a compelling case for investment in travel.
-But the culture of cost-cutting is extremely powerful – even dominant in many organisations — and travel is often a candidate for cuts, even if stakeholders see the value in making the investment.
+But the culture of cost-cutting is extremely powerful – even dominant in many organizations — and travel is often a candidate for cuts, even if stakeholders see the value in making the investment.

-“While you can’t spend your way to success, you can’t cost-cut your way to it, either.
-Finding the right balance is key, and organisations need to look for the optimal way to spend their travel dollars for an optimal return,” Will Tate, partner at corporate travel consultancy Goldspring Consulting, said.
+"While you can't spend your way to success, you can't cost-cut your way to it, either.
+Finding the right balance is key, and organizations need to look for the optimal way to spend their travel dollars for an optimal return," Will Tate, partner at corporate travel consultancy Goldspring Consulting, said.

 Lack of a travel management platform

-A travel management platform helps you book travel and oversee your company’s travel programme.
+A travel management platform helps you book travel and oversee your company’s travel program.
 A good platform will also provide travel managers with the opportunity to weave in their company’s travel policies and offer comprehensive reporting.
 Properly managed, a travel management platform can play an important part in bringing a strong travel culture to life.

 A company that lacks such a platform may understand the value of travel but will have difficulty implementing a strong travel culture.
 After all, it takes systems and data to support a travel culture that drives business success.
 As the report shows, 61 percent of companies with strong travel cultures provide a suite of corporate travel tools and technologies that are easy to use.

-It’s possible to conclude that even if these companies wanted to adopt a strong travel culture, they lack the technology to get there.
+It's possible to conclude that even if these companies wanted to adopt a strong travel culture, they lack the technology to get there.
 For a start, integrating all travel and expense apps and data is a big deal.
 Fifty percent of companies with strong travel cultures integrate in this way, versus 29 percent of all other companies which didn’t.
-Connecting travel and expense apps and data gives travel managers rapid visibility into the business impact of their corporate travel programme.
+Connecting travel and expense apps and data gives travel managers rapid visibility into the business impact of their corporate travel program.
 This, in turn, should drive greater awareness of where and how travel creates value for the business.

 How can a company that sees the value of having a strong travel culture, move in that direction?
-If a company can see the value of a strong travel culture, they can easily take steps towards its fulfilment.
+If a company can see the value of a strong travel culture, they can easily take steps towards its fulfillment.